InnerSourceCommons/InnerSourceLearningPath/contributor/video-proposal.md

 ### What you’ll learn—and how you can apply it

 * Introduction: What is an InnerSource Contributor and why is it important.
-* Becoming an InnerSource Contributor: Mindsets and habits of successful contributors
+* Becoming an InnerSource Contributor: Mindsets and habits that lead to becoming a contributor
 * The Contributor Ethos: Getting more specific on execution of the mindset and habits
 * Mechanics of Contributing: More technical aspects of contribution to ensure success
 * Benefits of Contribution: What's in it for me (the guest), the receiving team (the host) and our company?